 What to do if your survey uncovers problems

-The most common things you will have to investigate after a survey include:
+The most common things you’ll have to investigate after a survey include:

 - Damp and timber issues